callstacker/VSTS-SSIS-Extension/README.md

 > [file an issue](https://github.com/ToxicGlobe/VSTS-SSIS-Extension/issues)

 ## Latest Updates
+> 0.3.350
+>
+> Bug fixes in DepoySSISTask by avdbrink

 > 0.3.346
 >
 > Implementation for the DeploySSISTask, enabling the task to be used in a deployment pipeline to deploy SSIS projects.
 Thanks to https://github.com/sschutten !!